 - where local floodplain development regulations apply

-On February 26, 2016, FEMA began the process of updating Morris County FIRM by releasing preliminary FIRM and Flood Insurance Studies (FIS).
+FEMA has begun the process of updating Morris County FIRM by releasing preliminary FIRM and Flood Insurance Studies (FIS) in February 2016 and revised maps in August 2017.
 The adoption of these new maps will take 18-24 months.
-Until the 2016 FIRM are formally adopted, the existing FIRMs will be in effect as the basis of flood insurance premiums/rates and floodplain regulations.
+Until these new preliminary FIRM are formally adopted, the existing FIRMs will be in effect as the basis of flood insurance premiums/rates and floodplain regulations.

 FEMA is releasing the preliminary FIRM/FIS to provide local officials and property owners the opportunity for input early in the map adoption process.